writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 We had a number of interesting presentations about companies transforming their documentation process.
 Instead of choosing just one,
-we asked the speakers to join us on a panel, so that folks can compare the different approaches.
+we asked the speakers to join us on a panel, so that we can compare and contrast the different approaches.

 We are also sad every year that we have only 18 speaking slots at the event.
-This year we added Thunderstorm Talks to give us a few more opportunities.
+This year we added Thunderstorm Talks to give us a few more chances to hear folks.
 These talks break a few of the 30 minute slots into two 15-minute talks.
 They'll break up the pace of the day, and will let people get some new ideas across in an action packed format.